 It’s not uncommon to feel guilty for worrying about these things when you and your baby are both physically healthy.

-Yes, your health is important, but you also deserve to feel good about yourself.
 Exhaustion, an aching body, and difficulty finding time for self-care can all affect your sense of self-worth and leave you feeling low.
 This, in time, may cause depression after giving birth.

-It’s natural and not uncommon to feel anxious, stressed, or overwhelmed after having a baby.
+It’s natural and common to feel anxious, stressed, or overwhelmed after having a baby.